-Top 10 Best (and Worst) Comeback Albums of All Time
+The 10 Best (and Worst) Comeback Albums of All Time

-Guitar World picks the best (and a few of the worst) comeback albums of all time.
+So, with that in mind, here's our list of the 10 best (and worst) comeback albums of all time.

 06. Johnny Cash — American Recordings (1994)

 The Set-Up: Although Johnny Cash never really went away (much like LL Cool J), during the 1980s, record sales and support from his longtime label, Columbia, were at all-time lows.
 After putting out a string of fine yet occasionally overproduced albums (Check out his cheesy cover of CCR's "Have You Ever Seen The Rain" from 1985's Rainbow album), Cash found himself without a label in the early '90s.

 The Comeback: Enter Rick Rubin.
 The producer, known for his work with A-list hip-hop artists and heavy metal bands, offered Cash a contract with his label, American Recordings, and got right to work, stripping the Man in Black's sound down to the basics: voice and acoustic guitar.
 The album, considered his finest release since the late '60s, transformed Cash from museum piece to the ultimate in cool.

 The Set-Up: The early Eighties were not kind to Aerosmith.
 The had band lost both their guitarists by the time of the recording of Rock in a Hard Place (you know, the album with Jimmy Crespo and Rick Dufay) and were in serious danger of being a footnote of Seventies American rock.
 Aerosmith in the mid-'Eighties can be summed up as this: When the movie This Is Spinal Tap came out, Steven Tyler actually thought the movie was about Aerosmith.
 In a 1997 interview, Brad Whitford was quoted as saying, "The first time Steven saw it, he didn't see any humor in it."